IlginIcozu/Lumina/README.md

    *insert picture 6 here*

-## Every *compositions* with their process
+## Compositions

-The visual structure contains 9 general composition typr, each are highly varied, some examples;
+The visual structure contains 9 general composition type, each are highly varied, some examples;

 * composition 1